pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 ## slide: "Network replaces platform"

-And this tally stick is now at the beginning that we say, okay, we remove the big central agent in the middle and we replace it with a **network**.
+And this tally stick is now at the beginning that we say, okay, we **remove the big central agent** in the middle and we **replace it with** a <span style="color:red">**network**</span>.
 That's the first approach.
 And that's really the idea to say the network replaces the overall platform.

 ## slide: "Database is distributed"

 The second thing is if we have a network, what we need to do is now we need to also **distribute our data**.
-So we distribute also the data across the whole network.
+So we distribute also the data **across the whole network**.
-So this pretty much looks like a distributed database.
+So this pretty much looks like a <span style="color:red">**distributed database**</span>.
 Now I'm not sure if you have visited the database lecture already, but there you also talk about distributed databases, federated databases and things like that.
-The point is now that we don't really use some kind of relational database or CouchDB or something like that here at these different nodes, which are all computer nodes, but we use a different kind of data structure to do that.

 ## slide: "Linked blocks instead of list/table"

+The point is now that we **don't really use** some kind of **relational database** or CouchDB or something like that here at these different nodes, which are all computer nodes, but we use a different kind of data structure to do that.

-And this data structure is a **list of blocks** instead of just a table that we have in a relational database.
+And this data structure is a <span style="color:red">**list of blocks**</span> instead of just a table that we have in a relational database.
-So we substitute actually the standard databases that you all know, like SQL database or something like that, and we substitute it by this kind of **linked tables**.
+So we substitute actually the standard databases that you all know, like SQL database or something like that, and we substitute it by this kind of <span style="color:red">**linked tables**</span>.
 And we do that for a very particular reason.

 The reason for that is the following:

-What we want to achieve is actually to **pack transactions** that we receive into **smaller formats**.
+What we want to achieve is actually <span style="color:red">to **pack transactions** that we receive into **smaller formats**</span>.
 Let's go to the next slide and then we go into the different blocks.

 ## slide: "Transactions are distributed"

-The idea is actually or the need for that is actually that we send transactions now into this network and each transaction is something like A is transferring to B 10 tokens or 10 euros (see figure on slide), bitcoins or whatever you want.
+The idea is actually or the need for that is actually that **we send transactions now into this network** and each transaction is something like *"A is transferring to B 10 tokens"* or 10 euros (see figure on slide), bitcoins or whatever you want.

-And this information is then being received by the different nodes, but **it's not received by everybody** because
+And this **information is then being received by the different nodes**, but **it's not received by everybody** because

 - we have some kind of network disconnections,
 - some nodes are probably down for some time,